 What happens if I don’t sign the Settlement Agreement?

 You cannot be forced to sign a Settlement Agreement but if you decide not to do so your employer may continue with their internal processes, such as redundancy, disciplinary or institute a performance improvement plan.
-In some circumstances, eg misconduct, your employer may decide to dismiss you.
-However if they do not follow the correct procedure or their treatment of you is unfair you may be able to bring a claim in the employment tribunal.
+In some circumstances your employer may decide to dismiss you.

 What is a fair settlement?